ssssi/freqtrade_strs/README.md

 BBMod1

-BBMod1 is my live str.but its custom sell still not finishied. use by your own risk.

-TODO:
-create ClucHAnix dca str.
+is no longer my live str.i use cluc 5m dca str.